GregRos/Imms/Readme.md

 	| System.ImmutableSortedDict | 101.172 | 75.326   | 2.084       | 2.674   | 15.63  | 28.808    | 42.563      |

 ## Possibilities
-Imms is designed with users directly in mind.
+**Imms** is designed with users directly in mind.
 However, its combination of power and performance can provide the basis for other libraries.
-Here are some of the things that could be implemented using the features provided by Imms:
+Here are some of the things that could be implemented using the features provided by **Imms**:

 1. Mutable, observable, thread-safe collections supporting such things as implicit copying, snapshots, and history tracking (undo/redo).
 2. An immutable workflow object, composed of individual computation steps, which is also catenable.